cbmarcum/lazybones/README.md

     skeletor create ratpack 1.2.0 my-rat-app

-The version is optional and if you leave it out, Lazybones will install the latest version of the template it can find.
+The version is optional and if you leave it out, Skeletor will install the latest version of the template it can find.

 Named templates are all stored on Bintray.
 By default, Lazybones searches for